zvythrox67/Heart-Rate-Monitor---PPG/README.md

 # Heart Rate Monitor (PPG Simulator)

-A real-time heart rate monitor that simulates PPG (photoplethysmogram) signals, detects individual heartbeats, and calculates BPM using peak detection algorithms similar to clinical pulse oximeters.
+A real-time heart rate monitor that simulates PPG (photoplethysmogram) signals, detects individual heartbeats, and calculates BPM using peak detection algorithms similar to clinical pulse oximeters

 ## How It Works